top of page

 ~ Stephen Wolinsky

 Luckily, for creative people, great healing work can be done through the imagination.
-Just imagine yourself going back to points in time when you chose self-abnegation and weakness because you felt small, unworthy or afraid...and choose again.
+Just imagine yourself going back to points in time when you chose self-abnegation and weakness because you felt small, unseen, unworthy or afraid...and choose again.

 Imagine bringing your brightest spiritual strength into the darkest times from your past until your body believes that a new choice has been made.
 When the fear that has weakened you no longer rules your body, your golden gifts can shine bright!